Calgary Women’s Run

-In 1979, the Calgary Roadrunners Club was contacted by Bonnie Bell Canada (a cosmetics company in Canada & the United States) regarding a new series of 10 kilometer runs for women.
+In 1979, Calgary Roadrunners Club was contacted by Bonnie Bell Canada (a cosmetics company in Canada and United States) regarding a new series of 10 kilometer runs for women.
 Bonnie Bell Cosmetics and Avon were leaders in the push to get long distance running (marathon) into the Olympics.

-The Calgary Roadrunners Club, a progressive group of runners, who were always on the look out for ways to encourage distance running among men and women in the community decided to add the event to their schedule of events.
+Calgary Roadrunners Club, a progressive group of runners, who were always on the look out for ways to encourage distance running among men and women in the community decided to add the event to their schedule.
 Marg Carleton was asked to take on the Race Director position.

-The first race in 1979 was a huge success with women of all ages in Calgary.
-The philosophy of the race from its inception has been to encourage women, young and old, to be physically active all their lives.
-They were seen as a non-threatening way for women to join in the running boom, a stepping stone to mixed races.
-For the competitive runner, they provided a chance to test yourself against other women.
+The first race in 1979 was a huge success with women of all ages participating.
+The philosophy of the run from its inception has been to encourage women, young and old, to be physically active all their lives.
+It was seen as a non-threatening way for women to join in the running boom, a stepping stone to mixed races.
+For the competitive runner, the run provided a chance to test oneself against other women.

-The first years of the run in Calgary brought out all the great runners of the day.
-Shauna Miller, cross country skiers Joan Gouthyson and Shirley Firth, Donna Dixon, Janice McCaffrey, Beth Elana Evanoff, Val Chauski… Over the years there have been many great battles waged on the course around North Glenmore Park and countless women have run their first race with us.
+The first years of the run, brought out all the great runners of the day including Shauna Miller, cross country skiers Joan Gouthyson and Shirley Firth, Donna Dixon, Janice McCaffrey, Beth Elana Evanoff, Val Chauski.
+Over the years there have been many great battles waged and many women ran their first race with us.

 In 1984, the series changed hands and RMP Athletic Locker (Brooks Running) took over the series.
-At that same time we forged a partnership with The Forzani Group.
+At that same time, we forged a partnership with The Forzani Group.
 Another partnership was formed in 1990 with the YWCA of Calgary.
-We started donating a portion of the entry cost to the YWCA for programs that they supply to disadvantaged women and girls in the community.
+We started donating a portion of the proceeds to the YWCA for programs to support disadvantaged women and girls in the community.

-In 2003, our 25th anniversary, J.Vair Anderson, Jewellers joined us as a major sponsor of the 5.5km run and Susan Mullie joined the race direction team.
+In 2003, our 25th anniversary, J.Vair Anderson, Jewellers joined us as a major sponsor of the 5.5K run and Susan Mullie joined the race direction team.

-Now, as we approach our 38th anniversary, directorship has changed hands several times as has sponsorship and chosen charities.
-However our partnership with the Forzani Group (Tech Shop) and the Calgary Roadrunners Club has been enduring and we thank them for this.
+Now, as we work on another installment of the race, directorship has changed hands several times as has sponsorship and chosen charities.
+However, our partnership with Tech Shop and Calgary Roadrunners Club has been enduring and we thank them for this.